Updated: Nov 27

 For sewing on buttons, closing gaps and general handsewing needs.
 I like ones like these that aren't too big or too small.

-I can't wait to sew with your child (or you)!
+We can't wait to sew with you!